maxburs/blog/_posts/2021-01-17 discriminated-unions-vs-polymorphism.md

 Notes

 - Both patterns work fine with both mutable and functional styles.
 Don't sleep on using classes just because you're writing functionally.

-[^1]: date-fns being slimmer than moment.js is a great example of this